 Sunday, January 15, 2023

-The Surgery That Wasn’t (And The Trial that might be?
+The Surgery That Wasn’t (And The Trial that might be?) - Part 3 of 3

 The surgery that wasn’t and the trial that might be?
 Seem like rather conspicuous words.
 But like I’ve said before (or have I?), one thing always leads to another with my treatment.
 Does anyone else hear the Fixx song sounding in the back of your mind?
 You’re singing it now aren’t you?
 Anyways, sit back and see how the truth of these lyrics played out in my life ;)